• Skip to primary navigation

 Rumspringa

-The term Rumspringa has gained much attention through Amish romance novels and shows, sparking curiosity among observers who wonder how much of what they hear and watch about the Amish is true.
+The term Rumspringa has gained much attention through Amish romance novels and Hollywood movies, sparking curiosity among observers who wonder how much of what they hear and watch about the Amish is true.
+So hopefully today I can answer some of your questions about Amish youth and Rumspringa (Rumshpringa).

 Amish Teenagers